 - Presidential Address: During the annual scientific meeting, the President shall deliver an address on such matters as are deemed of importance to the Fellows of the Congress.

-- Term of Service: The President, upon becoming the Immediate Past President, shall remain a member of the Council, the Executive Committee, and the Continuing Medical Education Committee, and shall retain the voting rights and privileges of a Councilor and a member of such committees for one year.
+- Term of Service: The President, upon becoming the Immediate Past President, shall remain a member of the Council, the Executive Committee, and the Program Committee, and shall retain the voting rights and privileges of a Councilor and a member of such committees for one year.

 - THE PRESIDENT-ELECT: The President-Elect shall have the following duties:

 - Assist the President in the performance of duties of the office and shall preside if the President is away.

 - Serve as a member of the Council of the Congress; Continuing Medical Education Committee; and the Executive Committee.